aws-solutions-library-samples/guidance-for-active-active-replication-on-amazon-rds-for-mysql/README.md

 In this section, we will create RDS for MySQL DB instances to configure Group Replication.
 If you already have an existing RDS for MySQL DB instance, ensure that you have created a DB snapshot.
 This snapshot will be utilized to create two additional DB instances using the CFN template [RDS-MySQL-DB-Instance.yml](templates/RDS-MySQL-DB-Instance.yml).

+> [!NOTE]
-**Note**: If you're starting from scratch with no existing DB instance, you'll need to run the stack three times to create three RDS for MySQL DB instances.
+> If you're starting from scratch with no existing DB instance, you'll need to run the stack three times to create three RDS for MySQL DB instances.

 Here is a list of sample parameters along with their descriptions: